-Glenamaddy Union Workhouse was located in Mountkelly about a kilometre to the east of the town, opposite Glenamaddy Turlough and adjacent to Creggs Road Cemetery.
+Glenamaddy Union Workhouse was located in the townland of Mountkelly about a kilometre to the east of the town of Glenamaddy, opposite Glenamaddy Turlough and adjacent to Creggs Road Cemetery.
 It was erected on the Browne estate.
-It is a grim reminder of the tragedy that unfolded in Ireland towards the middle of the 19th century when famine and starvation stalked the land.
+The surviving ruins provide a grim reminder of the tragedy that unfolded in Ireland towards the middle of the 19th century when famine and starvation stalked the land.
 It was designed by the British Poor Law Commissioners’ architect, George Wilkinson, based on his standard plans to accommodate 500 inmates, a number never reached by Glenamaddy Workhouse.

-The practice of young men travelling to England for seasonal employment on farms was prevalent in the Glenamaddy area well into the twentieth century.
-Many of those involved walked to Dublin to catch the cattle boat to Holyhead.
-Sometimes they carried farm implements to which they had become accustomed with them on their journey.
+The practice of young men travelling to England in search of seasonal farm employment was prevalent in the Glenamaddy area well into the twentieth century.
+In the early days, some walked to Dublin to catch the cattle boat to Holyhead.
+Sometimes they carried their own farm implements with them which they used when work was secured on English farms.
 There were certain familiar houses that they routinely over-nighted in along the way.
 Many of them posted their wages home in the form of a sovereign or half-sovereign wrapped in newspaper on a regular basis.
-Those who opted to retain their savings had to face the prospect of being robbed on their return journey and hence they travelled in groups to improve security.
+Those who opted to retain their savings had to face the prospect of being robbed on their return journey and, hence, they travelled in groups to strengthen security.
 The farm implements they carried also helped to deter would-be highway robbers.
-This practice supplemented the meagre income which their families earned from the land and helped to pay the rent which was demanded relentlessly on a yearly or half-yearly basis.
+This practice supplemented the meager income which their families earned from the land and helped to pay the rent which was demanded relentlessly on a yearly or half-yearly basis.